WhiteCoreSim/WhiteCore-Dev/README.md

 Issues closed [![Issue Stats](http://www.issuestats.com/github/WhiteCoreSim/WhiteCore-Dev/badge/issue)](http://www.issuestats.com/github/WhiteCoreSim/WhiteCore-Dev)

+## Configuration
+*To see how to configure WhiteCore, look at "Setting up WhiteCore.txt" in the WhiteCoreDocs folder for more information*

+Windows:
+   Run the 'runprebuild.bat' file.
+   This will check you current system configuration, compile the correct Visual Studio 2010 soultion and project files and prompt you to build immediately (if desired)

+*nix:      (Also OSX)
+   Execute the 'runprebuild.sh' form a terminal or console shell.
+   You will be prompted for your desired configuration, the appropriate solution and project files for Mono will be compiled and finally, prompt you to build immediately (if desired)

+OSX:
+   Run the 'runprebuild.command' shell command by 'double clicking' in Finder.
+   You will be prompted for your desired configuration, the appropriate solution and project files for Mono will be compiled and finally, prompt you to build immediately (if desired)

 ## Compiling WhiteCore
 *To compile WhiteCore, look at the Compiling.txt in the WhiteCoreDocs folder for more information*

-## Configuration

-*To see how to configure WhiteCore, look at "Setting up WhiteCore.txt" in the WhiteCoreDocs folder for more information*
+*NOTE:
+  For Windows 7 and 8, when compiling, you may see some warnings indicating that the core library does not match what is specified.
+  This is an issue with how Microsoft provides the Net 4.5 packages and can be safely ignored as Windows will actually use the correct library when WhiteCore is run *

 ## Router issues
 If you are having issues logging into your simulator, take a look at http://forums.osgrid.org/viewtopic.php?f=14&t=2082 in the Router Configuration section for more information on ways to resolve this issue.